luizmmds/mini-blog/README.md

-# Mini-blog with Angular, Python and Neo4J
+# Restful Mini-blog with Python and Neo4J